top of page

 Nigel is most famous for being one of Britain’s best-loved Pantomime Dames on the pantomime circuit for over 40 years.
 Being undoubtedly amongst the most glamorous, he’s designed hundreds of his own dresses for his numerous roles.

-I was thrilled therefore when Nigel (seen here sporting a truly amazing Picnic Dress) recently shared his expertise with me to help create a new dress for the Baroness which will make a grand entrance later in the year.
+I was thrilled therefore when Nigel (seen here sporting a truly amazing Picnic Dress) shared his expertise with me to help create a new outfit for the Baroness along with a fabulous new Flower Pot Hat.

 Baddie to Baroness